wordofwarning/wordofwarning.org/current/2024-turn/programme/index.md

 Content Warning: please click [here](/warnings).

-Directed/performed by chris brown · DOP: Sophie Broadgate · 1st AD: Bill Sutton
+Film directed/performed by chris brown · DOP: Sophie Broadgate · 1st AD: Bill Sutton

 chris is a multidisciplinary artist who works in live performance, film, video, and participatory settings.
 His work has been described as "Joyful, Communal and Tender" — ilovemanchester.com on *LOB*.